befort-defever-wedding/befort-defever-wedding.github.io/docs/index.markdown

 We have a registry on The Knot.
 [Click here](https://www.theknot.com/befort-defever-wedding/registry) to view the registry.

-**Important notes**:
+**Notes**:
 * We are excited to see family and friends at the wedding.
 Your presence would be more special than any gift.
 * Our reception is at an art gallery.
 We have a cash fund on the registry to support us buying a work of art from the gallery.
-This will be an important piece for us and we will be sure to share photos of the purchased artwork with all who choose to support this gift.
+This gift will be special to us and we will be sure to share photos of the purchased artwork.